999wrld4life/Cinema-ticket-booking-system-using-JavaFX/README.md

-Setup and Installation
+SETUP AND INSTALLATION

-To run the Cinema Booking System locally, follow these steps:
+To run this Cinema Ticket Booking System locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java development environment (such as IntelliJ IDEA or Eclipse).